cambridge-cares/TheWorldAvatar/Agents/MetOfficeAgent/README.md

 > **Reattach and Debug**: Simply reattach debugger to running Debug Docker image.
 In case Debug image needs to be manually started as container, the following command can be used:
 `bash ./stack.sh start TEST-STACK --debug-port <PORT from .vscode/port.txt>`

+> **Update JPSRM and Build and Debug**: Updated py4jps resources and builds the Debug Docker image (incl. pushing to ghcr.io) and deploys it as new container (incl. creation of new `.vscode/port.txt` file)

 ## Spinning up the Stack remotely via SSH